Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: FDA-MIMO GPR Signal Model

-When a large number of distributed scattering elements are present in the scene, the received single-snapshot signal can be represented as the superposition of local contributions over the scene.
-Taking the residual terms such as system noise into account via $\bm n$, the continuous form can be written as
+When the scene contains a large number of distributed scattering elements, the received single-snapshot signal is represented as the superposition of local contributions over the scene.
+With residual terms such as system noise absorbed into $\bm n$, the continuous model becomes

-Equation \eqref{eq:snapshot_all_patch} provides a unified single-snapshot signal model for FDA-MIMO GPR.
-The subsequent analysis of clutter statistical structure is built upon the scene-aggregated behavior of the steering-vector family $\{\bm a(\theta,r;\bm\mu)\}$.
+Equation \eqref{eq:snapshot_all_patch} serves as the unified single-snapshot signal model for FDA-MIMO GPR.
+The subsequent clutter analysis is built on the scene-aggregated behavior of the steering-vector family $\{\bm a(\theta,r;\bm\mu)\}$.